 Club members have the opportunity to stay active during the summer with twice-weekly bike rides and once-a-week golf.
 If biking and golfing all summer aren’t enough to get those legs in shape, the club also organizes a pre-ski conditioning program, led by a qualified fitness instructor, prior to the start of the ski season.
 These off-season activities are an excellent way to socialize with the other members and even find prospective room mates for the upcoming ski trip season!

 Special activities program are organized for the skiers of our Ski Club, to keep fit and to keep in touch, during the non-skiing months of the year.
 The programs have become widely known and we have many people who want to join to golf, cycle, etc. but not to ski.
 We are an alpine ski club first and foremost.
 Therefore, to help reduce these numbers, we have decided that memberships will be sold only until March 31.

 If you are a 55+ skier living in the Edmonton area, or anywhere else in the world for that matter, you are welcome to join our club and take advantage of the tremendous rates that we are able to provide for our members on the mountain tours.
 Go to the “Join Us” page to download the membership forms.

 (The header banner is a view of the Rockies taken from the top of the Grizzly Express Gondola at Lake Louise Resort, Alberta.)

-The Members’ Handbook for 2012/13 (version 3.1), is available for viewing.
+The current Members’ Handbook , is available for viewing.
 Click here.
-If you would like to print your own copy, here are the front and back covers.
 Hint: if you want to print a double-sided booklet so save paper, in Adobe Reader print the even pages first, re-insert the bundle into your in-tray and then print the odd pages.
 Depending on your printer, you may have to turn the bundle over before re-inserting.